 Federal Pell Grant: The Financial Aid Office will automatically review Pell Grant eligibility for all enrolled students who have a current FAFSA on file.
 If it is determined that the student has eligibility for summer, the student must also be meeting SAP to qualify.

-Pennsylvania State Grant: Students, who are eligible for a Pennsylvania State Grant through PHEAA, may choose to apply in the summer.
+Pennsylvania State Grant: Students, who are eligible for a Pennsylvania State Grant through PHEAA, may choose to apply for a summer grant award.

 - Eligible students working on a bachelor’s degree are eligible for up to 8 full-time semesters of the Pennsylvania State Grant.
 Summer grants are included in the total amount and taking a grant in the summer could result in losing a grant in a future semester.